GPII/common-terms-registry/README.md

 ## Getting test data

-To really test things, you will probably want some real data.
+To really use the system locally, you will probably want some real data.
 You can either do this by:

 1. Replicating from another instance:  http://wiki.apache.org/couchdb/Replication
 2. Building the data set from the source materials using the contents of the scripts folder (see that folder for instructions).
+3. Loading the test data using the Couch "bulk documents" API.

-If you are replicating from another instance, you will need to do this *before* installing any couchapps.
+If you are replicating from another instance, make sure you install your couchapps after, as they remote instance may have a different set of views.

 # Installation instructions